HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 This [flow diagram](https://drive.google.com/file/d/1sqh3Jghd2QGzq_EhRR-uv6axgIkVW1EE/view?usp=sharing) describes the actors and actions.

-{% include img.html img="WebSub%20security%20sequence%20flow.png" caption="Figure: WebSub security flow" %}
+{% include img.html img="WebSub security sequence flow.png" caption="Figure: WebSub security flow" %}

 The [subscribing app initiates](http://fhircast.org/#app-subscribes-to-session) the FHIRcast subscription, authenticating to the Hub with its bearer token, and providing the `hub.secret` and `hub.callback` url.
 The Hub verifies intent and ownership by performing an HTTP GET to the `hub.callback` url, with a `hub.challenge`.
 The subscribing app must echo the `hub.challenge` in the body of an HTTP 202 response.
 Once a workflow event occurs, the Hub notifies the app of the event by POSTing to the subscribing app's `hub.callback` url.
 The Hub provides an [HMAC signature](https://www.w3.org/TR/websub/#bib-RFC6151) of the previously provided `hub.secret` in the `X-Hub-Signature` HTTP header.